 What is Purpose?

-Purpose, from the context of Writing Studies, is
+Purpose from the context of Writing Studies refers to

-- Purpose is also known as Aim or Goal.
+- Purpose is also known as Aim, Aim of Discourse, or Goal.

 - Some people consider purpose and thesis to be synonymous terms.
 Others view purpose to be a broader classification of discourse and thesis to be a more specific message or argument.